jeremylaliberty/group-project/README2.md

 SPRINT REVIEW:

-What did you learn from doing our first sprint?
+What did you learn from doing our first sprint? <br>
 What did go well?
-Why?
+Why? <br>
 What didn’t go well?
-Why not?
+Why not? <br>
-How can you make things better next time?
+How can you make things better next time? <br>
-Are you satisfied with what you already completed?
+Are you satisfied with what you already completed? <br>
 Which group was invited?
 What are your observations/notes?
-Everybody was present?
+Everybody was present? <br>

 GITHUB REPO: